khvorov45/cbuild/README.md

 # cbuild

-A set of utilities for writing "build scripts" as small C (or C++) programs.
+Single-header public domain (or MIT licensed) set of utilities for writing "build scripts" as small C (or C++) programs.

 Works on windows and linux.